google/wuffs/README.md

 code, you will need to do a little more work, and will have to install at least the Go toolchain in order to build the Puffs tools.
-To run the test suite, you might also have to install C compilers like clang and gcc, as well as C libraries (and their .h files) like libjpeg and libpng, as some tests (TODO) compare that Puffs produces exactly the same output as these other libraries.
+To run the test suite, you might also have to install C compilers like clang and gcc, as well as C libraries (and their .h files) like libjpeg and libpng, as some tests compare that Puffs produces exactly the same output as these other libraries.

-Puffs is not published yet, but the working assumption is that the eventual home of the software project will be at `github.com/google/puffs`.
-After cloning the repository, move it to that path under your `$GOPATH`.

-Running `go install -v github.com/google/puffs/cmd/...` will then install the Puffs tools.
-The ones that you'll most often use are `puffsfmt` (analogous to `clang-format`, `gofmt` or `rustfmt`) and `puffs` (roughly analogous to `make`, `go` or `cargo`).
+Running `go get -v github.com/google/puffs/cmd/...` will download and install the Puffs tools.
+Change `get` to `install` to re-install those programs without downloading, e.g. after you've modified their source code, or after a manually issued `git pull`.
+The Puffs tools that you'll most often use are `puffsfmt` (analogous to `clang-format`, `gofmt` or `rustfmt`) and `puffs` (roughly analogous to `make`, `go` or `cargo`).

 You should now be able to run `puffs test`.
 If all goes well, you should see some output containing the word "PASS" multiple times.